DeckThemes/DeckThemes-Docs/docs/CSSLoader/Features.md

 *Updated in CSS Loader version 1.9.0+*

 This feature can now be enabled from the settings menu of CSS Loader, under the name `Live CSS Editing`

+### :material-lock-plus: Load Order
+*Requires CSS Loader version 1.6.2+*

+CSS Loader normally tries its best to load themes in such a way that they don't conflict with eachother.
+Sometimes however, it may be preferable to set load order manually.

+You can set the load order by creating a file called `PRIORITY` in the folder of a theme.
+Inside this priority file a number should be written, indicating the load order.
+A larger number gives more effective priority.
+A positive value gives more priority to the theme, a negative value gives less priority to the theme.